How does different testing tools improve application lifecycle

 When to Use IAST?

-IAST is most suitable for the application of conducting a security test in develops throughout the SDLC and run time.
+IAST is most suitable for the application of conducting a security test in development throughout the SDLC and at run time.

 What is RASP?